jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

 Identifier metadata
 -------------------

-While some metadata elements are optional, the four elements above (who, what, when, how) are **required** to support basic metadata resolution, which is done via inflections and content negotiation.
-The element definitions follow.
+Resolution does not require metadata other than target URLs, however, to be considered in good standing, ARKs and some other identifiers require a minimum set of descriptive elements.
+In order to achieve that standing, the four elements above (who, what, when, how) are **required** to support *basic metadata resolution*, which is done via inflections and content negotiation.
+Definitions of both required and optional elements follow.

 .. class:: leftheaders